isaachinman/abroadwith-frontend/docs/react-style-guide.md

   This will make the code more maintainable, easy to refactor.
 * Add component to `src/components/index.js`.
 This file is an index of all components, which allows for easy importing.
 Ie: `import { CounterButton, InfoBar } from 'components'`.
+  (NOTE: unless tree-shaking is in place, such a practice forces imports regardless of actual usage and undermines codesplitting)

 For more information google for [component-based UI development](https://google.com/search?q=component-based+ui+development).